-Academic departments shall define a threshold for each course learning outcome and for each program learning outcome that shall consist of two conditions: the inclusion of students in percentage and the minimum acceptable learning outcome attainment.
-The learning outcomes threshold will aid the faculty members to plan for an improvement and remedies to maintain and/or enhance the achievement of the learning outcomes according to the defined thresholds.
+Academic departments define a threshold for each course learning outcome and for each program learning outcome that shall consist of two conditions: the inclusion of students in percentage and the minimum acceptable learning outcome attainment.
+The learning outcomes threshold will aid the faculty members in planning for improvement and remedies to maintain and/or enhance the achievement of the learning outcomes according to the defined thresholds.

-Indirect Assessment
+Course-Level Indirect Assessment